MPtasz/SplashRotate/README.md

 ---

-EdgeTX allows a splash screen ('splash.png' in the SD Card 'images' folder) to be displayed on radio powerup.
+EdgeTX allows a splash screen ('splash.png' in the SD Card 'images' folder) to be displayed on radio boot/powerup.
 This script allows the user to rotate between multiple splash screens that are named 'splashxx.png' where 'xx' is any 2 digit number.
 (Note: The script will continue to work up to a rotation number of 999.
 Any file number beyond 999 will be ignored.)
 The script works with contiguous numbered splash files.
 If